+II.
 Licensed Program: A child care program providing care to children in any approved location.
 The number and ages of children served are based on available approved space and staffing qualifications, as well as play and learning equipment.
 A Licensed program must be inspected by the Department of Labor and Industry's Fire Safety Inspectors and must obtain a Water and Wastewater Disposal Permit from the Agency of Environmental Conservation.
 A Licensed program is considered a public building under Vermont Law.
 Types of licensed programs include: early childhood programs, school-age care, family homes and non-recurring care programs.

 There are two licensed and one registered childcare services in Chelsea.
 Most residents currently arrange for care with relatives, or take their children to childcare facilities beyond the borders of Chelsea to neighboring towns or to locations close to where they work.
+The District has also filed an application to institute a universal Pre-K program to be housed in the School.

-D. Adult Education
+N. Adult Education

-Chelsea has a fairly limited amount of adult education opportunities.
+Chelsea has a limited amount of adult education opportunities nearby.
 Most adults take advantage of the opportunities that are available in Randolph as an alternative.
 These include: